cap-js/docs/java/cds-data.md

 }
 ```

-::: details See how the result would be with `@cds.java.name`
+::: details See how the previous example would turn out with `@cds.java.name`

 ```cds
 @cds.java.name: 'MyName'